As long as people keep creating new products, they will keep creating ads. Here are 30 advertising design tips that will turn heads. Guaranteed.

 Using movement in your advertisements helps to create a dynamic design out of an otherwise flat medium, and helps to represent speed and movement.
 So, if you want to display how quick and speedy your product is, consider working with shape, shading and motion lines to create a dynamic effect.

-If you’re marketing a certain product you are probably trying to promote a message that is very similar to every other product in your market, so endeavour to construct and promote that message in a new way.
+If you’re marketing a certain product you are probably trying to promote a message that is very similar to every other product in your market, so endeavor to construct and promote that message in a new way.

-This example for Extra Gum uses the age old message of chewing gum being good for your teeth, but it presents it in a clever, new way.
+This example for Extra Gum uses the age-old message of chewing gum being good for your teeth, but it presents it in a clever, new way.
 By using specific shadows, alignment and composition, Extra manages to make that same claim but in a clever and new way – by presenting the gum as a toothbrush substitute.

 If you’re trying to promote an idea that has been ‘done’ before, don’t simply follow in the footsteps of other brands, consider a new way of presenting the message, find relationships and forge a new path.